SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 ## user metadata and user profile

-For future advanced management requirements, auth gear should bring user metadata idea, which is indicated as a fixed user properties, such as avatar, first name, last name, display name, preferred language, birthday, gender, country, address, segment..., etc. And user profile is for varied user properties, they differ from application to application, such as: ethnic, height, weight, hobby,..., etc.
+For future advanced management requirements, auth gear should have user metadata, which is saved for common user properties, such as avatar, first name, last name, display name, preferred language, ..., etc.

+User metadata would be great help for better auth gear use experience, which allows to provide API response in preferred language, segment support, multi-lang custom email template.

+User profile is for used for varied user properties, they differ from application to application, such as: ethnic, height, weight, hobby,..., etc.

 ```
 CREATE TABLE _auth_user_profile (